Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

-- POV size limits operations by weight or benchmark
+- POV size implicitly limits operations per block

 Why not put everything in the POV?